jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 2 Compilers, Layout and Threads.md

 ​	**Finding and improving critical sections** of your code is a major part of optimizing numerical codes, and improving just them respond for the majority of performance gains.
 This means that, *before* the critical regions are optimized, it is usually not worth bothering with the rest of the code, in what concerns performance.
 For these parts, which are outside the critical section, the more conventional recommendations about code development applies: Readability trumps smarts, maintainability trumps performance.
 Later we will discuss more how these improvements in the critical section can be done.

 ​	The main lesson we gain from this is: **Measure, measure and measure**.
 Guessing usually don't get you anywhere, and actually timing your code and code sections is important.
+Also, **critical sections are called "critical" for a reason, pay attention to them**.

 ## First optimization : Compiler Options -O2 and -O3